Creative4U: MLLMs-based Advertising Creative Image Selector with Comparative Reasoning: Dataset Construction

 \subsection{Construction Pipeline}

-\textbf{Image pair collection.} A typical user shopping scenario on e-commerce platforms involves a user entering a target product description—referred to as \textit{query}—into the search interface.
-In response, the platform displays a list of relevant products, with each item typically presented by a creative image and a textual title.
-Each product consists of multiple advertising creative images, each of which is associated with page view (PV) counts and click-through rate (CTR) metrics.
-Here, PV denotes the total number of impressions received by an image, while CTR reflects the proportion of those impressions that result in user clicks.
-To model real-world user shopping scenarios, we collect creative image pairs from online traffic.
-To ensure statistical confidence and distinctiveness between the two images in a pair, we apply two strict filtering criteria: (1) both images must have received more than 1,000 impressions, and (2) the difference in their CTR must exceed 60\%.
-Additionally, each sample records the most frequent \textit{query} associated with the corresponding product.
+\textbf{Image pair collection.} To model real-world user shopping scenarios, we collect creative image pairs from online traffic.
+A typical scenario on e-commerce platforms involves a user entering a target product description—referred to as \textit{query}—into the search interface.
+In response, the platform displays a list of relevant products, each typically accompanied by a creative image and a textual title.
 To capture aspects of user intent that are most closely aligned with product characteristics, we further filter the queries, retaining only those terms identified as adjectives.

 \textbf{Human annotation.} Following the collection phase, human labeling is required for each sample.
 A common yet simplistic strategy involves asking annotators to visually inspect a pair of images and select their preferred option based on their first impressions.
 However, this method is highly subjective and lacks interpretability, offering limited justification for the final selection.
 To enhance both the explainability and consistency of the annotation process, we propose a structured evaluation protocol for creative image pairs, termed the \textbf{Creative Evaluation Protocol}, as detailed in Algorithm \ref{alg:Questions}.
 Specifically, our annotation process includes a pre-annotation stage preceding the formal annotation stage.
 In this preliminary phase, a random subset (10\%) of the collected samples is selected and annotated by professional creative image designers using the proposed Creative Feature System, along with free-form reasoning.
 Based on these annotations, we identify the key factors influencing the evaluation of creative images, which are then distilled into a concise and streamlined evaluation protocol.